-The company has pledged its shares in Míla and it's bank accounts as a security for the secured borrowings.
+Míla Holding hf. the parent company of Míla has pledged its shares in Míla hf. and it's bank accounts as a security for the secured borrowings.
 The book value of the shares of Míla in the financial statements of the parent company as at 31.12.2024 amounted to 45.263 m.kr.
 In addition Míla hf. has provided a guarantee of 19.200 m.kr and pledged it's bank accounts as a security of the secured borrowings of the Company.
-The company has signed a negative pledge.
+Míla Holding hf. has signed a negative pledge that also applies to Míla hf.